metalcycling/openstructure/modules/mol/alg/doc/molalg.rst

   assymetric unit as they follow a standardised naming scheme:
   <*idx*>.<*asu_cname*>, where *asu_cname* is the chain name in the assymetric
   unit and *idx* is the nth occurence of that chain in the biounit with one based indexing.
-There is a quirk though to be more consistent with the biounits that you download from RCSB.
+There is a quirk though.
 An index of 1, for example 1.A, is reserved for the original AU chain with identity transform (read: no transform) applied.
 If a certain AU chain only occurs with an actual transform applied, numbering starts at 2.